pojntfx/libresat/debian/README.md

 Alternatively, if you do not want to set up a the PXELINUX, Kernel and Initrd Servers, consider using the ISO Server, manually flashing the ISO to a USB stick and then booting from it.

+## Roadmap

+This is still a work-in-progress!
+The following features are currently planned to be implemented as well:

+* `apt-mirror` for much faster installations in mass deployments
+* Installation and setup of SSH and Ansible dependencies so that the nodes, once Debian has been deployed, can be provisioned using Ansible (i.e. for Kubernetes deployments)
+* An IP scanner and IP registry REST API server
+* React Frontend and NodeJS/Go CLI with common Ansible scripts (apt update, apt install, reboot etc.) and an infrastructure overview (`nmap -sP iface`)

 ## Configuration

 Configure the environment variables in the Dockerfiles to match your configuration (mostly IP addresses).